shashankdeshpande/langchain-chatbot/README.md

 -  **Basic Chatbot** \
   Engage in interactive conversations with the LLM.

+- **Context aware chatbot** \
+  A chatbot that remembers previous conversations and provides responses accordingly.

 -  **Chatbot with Internet Access** \
   An internet-enabled chatbot capable of answering user queries about recent events.